joachim-gassen/botex/README.md

 If you want to use botex to create LLM participants for your own oTree experiments, you need the following:

 - A working python environment >= 3.10 and preferable a virtual environment.
-- [Google Chrome](https://www.google.com/chrome/) and [ChromeDriver](https://developer.chrome.com/docs/chromedriver/get-started) for scraping the oTree participant pages
+- [Google Chrome](https://www.google.com/chrome/) for scraping the oTree participant pages
 - If you plan to use Chat-GPT 4 as your LLM (recommended for beginners), an [OpenAI API key](https://openai.com/api).
 If you want to go local, take a look at the next section.
 - Access to an oTree server that you can start sessions on or at least an URL of an oTree participant link.
 The server can be local or remote.